-Ethanol blended gasoline in the tank has a maximum shelf life of up to 1 year with the addition of a properly formulated fuel stabilizer and stored in a cool, dry place.
+Gasoline in the tank has a maximum shelf life of up to 1 year with the addition of a properly formulated fuel stabilizer and stored in a cool, dry place.

 - 1. Be sure all appliances are disconnected from the generator. - 2.
-Add a properly formulated fuel stabilizer to the gasoline tank. - 3.
-Turn the fuel valve to the "ON" position. - 4.
-Start and run the generator for 10 minutes so the treated gasoline cycles through the fuel system.
+Add a properly formulated fuel stabilizer to the gasoline tank.

+- 3. Start the generator as instructed in Starting the Engine section. - 4.
+Run the generator for 10 minutes so the treated gasoline cycles through the fuel system.